Friday

-Comparisons on the merits vs. exclusionary commercial disparagement: when criticising your competitors’ products or services becomes an antitrust issue?
+Communications on the merits vs. exclusionary commercial disparagement: When disseminating information about your competitors’ products or services becomes an antitrust issue

 This session will explore the evolving antitrust enforcement against exclusionary disparagement.
 In the last few years, several authorities across Europe have sanctioned companies for abuse of a dominant position in the form of exclusionary denigration.
 Commercial disparagement has also been object of article 101 TFEU enforcement.
 Which is the legal standard for bringing a denigration claim under article 102 TFEU?
 Are there different tests around Europe?

-Moderator: Eva Cruellas Sada, Gianna & Origoni, Italy
+Moderator: Eva Cruellas Sada, Gianni & Origoni, Italy

 Structuring and Advising Joint Ventures: Where are the limits for Strategic Coordination under EU and National Competition Laws?